Andrettin/Wyrmsun/readme.txt

 - 1.0.1
 -----------------------------------------------------------------------

+* Buildings
+- Added germanic farm (graphics by Jinn).

 * Civilizations
 - Added Germanic civilization (human).

 * Maps
 - Added Don Basin map (Earth), based on the Europe map by GM1530 which was licensed under the GPLv2 and included in the "GM1530 Scenarios" modpack for FreeCiv.
 - Added Jutland map (Earth), based on the Scandinavia map by GM1530 which was licensed under the GPLv2 and included in the "GM1530 Scenarios" modpack for FreeCiv.
+- Goblin banners are now placed in the entrances to the goblin settlements of players 5 and 6.

 * Miscellaneous
 - Added germanic bronze short sword icon (by Leo).